EndreKlakk/Quixz_eSports/_posts/2018-07-26-our-new-heathstone-player-klakk.md

 ---
 layout: blog
 image: /assets/image/articles/welcome_klakk.png
-title: 'Our new Heathstone player, Klakk'
+title: Our new Heathstone player, Klakk
 description: >-
   A new player joins the Quixz eSports family, and will be playing the game, Hearthstone